ObolNetwork/obol-docs/docs/start/activate-dv.md

 If you have successfully created a distributed validator and you are ready to activate it, congratulations! 🎉

-Once you have connected all of your charon clients together, synced all of your ethereum nodes such that the monitoring indicates that they are all healthy and ready to operate, **ONE operator** may proceed to deposit and activate the validator(s).
+Once you have connected all of your Charon clients together, synced all of your ethereum nodes such that the monitoring indicates that they are all healthy and ready to operate, **ONE operator** may proceed to deposit and activate the validator(s).

 The `deposit-data.json` to be used to deposit will be located in each operator's `.charon` folder.
 The copies across every node should be identical and any of them can be uploaded.